-Where the depth to bedrock is significantly greater, such as at the locations of Turbine Nos.
-4 and 5, the use of a driven pile foundation scheme may be a preferred option to take advantage of the high capacity available in the bedrock.
+Where the depth to bedrock is significantly greater, such as the case for Turbines 1 to 4, the use of a driven pile foundation scheme may be a preferred option to take advantage of the high capacity available in the bedrock.
 The use of driven piles would likely be preferred over bored caissons, since they do not require the removal of large volumes of soil and the corresponding placement of concrete.